Hawramani/hadithrank/README.md

 2.  **Serial Attenuation (Parent-Child):** Transmission from a narrator to their student acts as a bottleneck, multiplying the signal by an attenuation factor (fidelity coefficient): `LI_parent * α`.
 3.  **Bottleneck Property:** A node's unreliability cannot be completely overcome by downstream branching; the "weakest link" strictly limits the maximum possible integrity of that branch.

-> **Read the full methodology:** > [The HadithRank Algorithm: A Mathematical Hadith Verification Method Uniting Hadith Science With Information Theory](https://hawramani.com/the-hadithrank-algorithm-a-mathematical-hadith-verification-method-uniting-hadith-science-with-information-theory/)
+> **Read the full methodology:** > [Probabilistic Hadith Verification With Information Theory: The HadithRank Algorithm](https://hawramani.com/probabilistic-hadith-verification-with-information-theory-the-hadithrank-algorithm/)

 ---